 If Barcelona were a woman she would be a ravishing but rebellious Miss World misfit, one who regularly neglects her beauty sleep for debauched nights out that can leave her looking distinctly worse for wear.
 The city’s best features, such as La Sagrada Familia, are perennially being patched up by unsightly cranes and scaffolding, graffiti (only some of which transcends to art) is splashed over shutters and walls and the household garbage of local residents and bodily excrements of fiesta people smear what might otherwise have been the picturesque streets of Barcelona’s Old Town.

 Bizarre perhaps, but it’s the city’s rough edges that makes you love her even more.
 Barcelona is no too-good-to-be-true model tourist town, full of perfect paint jobs and picture postcard plazas.
 She is a real city who wears her fierce Catalan heart on her sleeve, dresses in the fading – but still beautiful – Modernista facades of yesteryear, and courts the company of dreadlocked hipsters, tattooed beatniks and other assorted counter-culture kids.
 Liberal, self-contented and loud-mouthed (especially after a caña or two), this is a city which never feels guilty about having a good time, and doesn’t care what she looks like in the morning.

 Best of the Beaten Track

-If you fancy exploring with a local expert the friendly folk at Steel Donkey Bike Tours specialise in (semi-)private alternative tours of the city, taking you around all of the barrios above, as well as the post-industrial district of Poblenou.
+If you fancy exploring with a local expert the friendly folk at Steel Donkey Bike Tours specialise in small group alternative tours of the city, taking you around all of the barrios above, as well as the post-industrial district of Poblenou and its urban beaches.